Apply to Bachelor of Architecture

 Once we receive your application, we will contact you to schedule an in-person meeting with the director of the School of Architecture.
 The director will formally notify you by email of his decision regarding your admission, and if you are accepted, you will be informed of the term of entry (Summer or Fall).
 Summer or Fall admission largely depends on the current cohort numbers and available seats.
 Upon acceptance, your major will officially change, and you may set up an advising appointment in our Center for Student Development to discuss specifics of your academic plan.

 If you start in the summer, you’ll engage in the summer transfer program, a 10-week intensive curriculum that fast-tracks the first-year studios (ARCH 171 + 172) and drawing classes (ARCH 121 + 122).
-You should expect to be in class all day up to four days per week.
+You should expect to be in class all day up to three days per week.
 Once you successfully complete the summer transfer program, you would join the second-year cohort the following fall.

 General Education Requirements for UT Students